 U.S. Treasury targets Afghan money launderers

-The Treasury also blacklisted 15 people associated with New Ansari Exchange accused of moving billions of dollars out of Afghanistan to "conceal illicit narcotics proceeds," the department said in a statement.
+Treasury also blacklisted 15 people associated with New Ansari Exchange who helped move billions of dollars out of Afghanistan to "conceal illicit narcotics proceeds," the department said in a statement.

-The designation represents an attempt by the United States to crack down on a circle of politically connected Afghan businessmen who have long been accused of criminal behavior and who have come to represent the culture of corruption that has hobbled the Afghan government.
+The designation represents a U.S. attempt to crack down on a circle of politically connected Afghan businessmen who have long been accused of criminal behavior and who have come to represent the culture of corruption that has hobbled the Afghan government.

 "The New Ansari network is yet another example of money launderers exploiting legitimate financial systems to launder their ill-gotten gains, including illicit drug proceeds, as part of their criminal enterprise," Drug Enforcement Administration Administrator Michele Leonhart said in the statement.

 It has been more than a year since U.S.-trained agents raided the Kabul offices of New Ansari and carted away tens of thousands of documents that formed the foundation of the case against the company.
 New Ansari used couriers to move suitcases of cash from Afghanistan to its Dubai subsidiaries, Green Leaf General Trading and Al Adal Exchange, which Treasury also designated as major money launderers under the Foreign Narcotics Kingpin Designation Act.

 The Treasury statement said New Ansari laundered money for Haji Azizullah Alizai, a "major heroin trafficker and supplier," and the Haji Juma Khan, an "international opium, morphine and heroin trafficking" organization operating along Afghanistan's borders.